pratikbhadane24/GUI-PythonProjects/README.md

 # GUI-PythonProjects
-You'll find all GUI based projects here
+You'll find all sorts of small and moderate level GUI based projects here